-- Rural roads are where half of fatal cycling accidents happen
+- Rural roads are where half of the fatal cycling accidents happen.

-- Three-quarters of serious or fatal cycling incidents happen in built up and urban areas
+- Three-quarters of severe or fatal cycling incidents happen in built-up and urban areas.

-If another driver has knocked you off your bike, you can most certainly claim for compensation.
-In order to successfully secure a payout, you are going to need to show that the driver was at fault, and that you did not cause the accident.
+If another driver has knocked you off your bike due to carelessness or dangerous driving, you would have considerable grounds to make a compensation claim.
+To successfully secure a payout, you will need to show that the driver was at fault and that you did not cause the accident.
 Perhaps the driver was not paying attention?
 Or, maybe they were driving too fast and too recklessly?
-We have years of experience when it comes to these cycling accident compensation claims, and we can help you to get the full amount of compensation.
+We have years of experience handling cycling accident compensation claims, and we can help you to get the full amount of compensation.

 What damages can I claim for after being involved in a cycling accident that has resulted in an injury?

-- Care claim – If someone has had to assist around the house while you recover, they will be able to file a claim for care.
+- Care costs – If someone has had to assist around the house while you recover, they will be able to file a claim for care.
 This includes friends and family members.

 There are many different reasons why a cycling accident could happen.
 Here are some of the most common:

-- A cyclist riding into the path of a vehicle
+- A cyclist could ride into the path of a vehicle.

-- Motorists turning across the path of a cyclist
+- Motorists could turn across the path of a cyclist.

 How much compensation will you get if you have been involved in a cycling accident that has resulted in an injury?